empirical-org/Empirical-Core/README.md

 Contributing
 ------------

-Quill is built and maintained by a core team and volunteers.
-If you have ideas on how to improve Quill, or just want to help, please join us!

 1. Check our [Github issue queue](https://github.com/empirical-org/Compass/issues?state=open) for ideas on how to help.
 2. Make sure your code follows [Ruby](https://github.com/styleguide/ruby) and project conventions.